 What you will need

-Open Hood – Pull on the hood, release it under the dashboard, and open the hood.
+Open Hood – Pull on the hood, release it under the dashboard, and open it.

-- Remove old light bulb – Locate the back of the headlight assembly with the burned bulb.
+- Remove the old light bulb – Locate the back of the headlight assembly with the burned bulb.

 - First, you need to remove the light bulb cover.
 To remove this cover, twist it counterclockwise and remove it.
 Next, you need to remove the low-beam bulb.
 Remove the bulb socket from the headlamp by turning it counterclockwise.

 - Install new low-beam light bulb – Remove the old bulb from the socket by pulling it.
 Press the new bulb into the socket.
 Align the tabs on the socket with the slots in the headlamp assembly and twist the socket to lock it in place.

 - Replace the headlight bulb cover – Install the headlamp cover by twisting it clockwise.